-Served: 1½ years
+Served: At least 6 years

-March 1905 to October 30, 1906
+At least 1900 to October 30, 1906

 Tilford (71) became suspicious of White’s nocturnal activities and wrote a letter to Marshal Basore.
 In the letter, he described White as always having on his person a firearm and two razors.
 Marshal Basore was sufficiently convinced to conduct surveillance on White.